nicholasjannsen/MARVELsim/docs/source/installation.rst

    sudo apt install python3-venv

-Next create a virtual environment called ``marvelsim`` within the cloned repositry
+Next create a virtual environment called ``marvelsim`` within the base of the cloned repositry

 .. code-block:: shell

-   python -m venv $PWD/lib/marvelsim
+   python -m venv marvelsim

 To activate and deactivate the environment simply use